Sirao Peak or Mt. Kan-Irag or Mt. Sibugay Hike

 We met up early in the morning, had our breakfast, and made our way to JY Square in Lahug.
 Our plan was to have lunch at the peak so we bought Lechon Manok/Roasted Chicken for 180 PHP and 15 pieces of puso/ hanging rice for 50 PHP.
 I thought that should be enough for three young-ish ladies but I was wrong, try to pack more to ensure you're well-fed on your hike.

 I was so ready to take the motorbike up after we bought our supplies however my two companions decided why don't we try walking?!
 Well, I was down for anything so off we went on a dangerous path to our destination.
 We were actually doing good but the weather was not permitting.
 Rain showers started to pour and we were left with no choice but to take the motorbike.
 Little did we know the weather was actually guiding us in the right way.
-The hike to Ayala heights was too far to walk, the small roads with not much space for hikers on the side made it a risky task too.
+The hike to Ayala Heights was too far to walk, the small roads with not much space for hikers on the side made it a risky task too.
 We already walked a good one hour, so our motorbike fee to Ayala Heights was only 50 PHP.

 There are no signs that show you the drop-off point or entryway to Sirao Peak.
 This Canada Drive was a standout sign for me, as this is the road that leads you to Barangay Sirao and the flower garden.
 My friend's friendly gesture got us a free ride on a soldier's truck a few meters away from the peak.
 The gateway to Sirao Peak is not that far from the army station, there's a small road along the paved road that leads you to an open field.
 It's unnoticeable as there is no sign and everyone seems like just heading to the Flower Farm.

-The trail starts with a wide field of grassland, then everything else is all uphill, filled with stones and plants.
-It rained that day, we expected the trail to be slippery thus our footing was slow and precise.
+The trail starts with a wide field of grassland, and then everything else is all uphill, filled with stones and plants.
+It rained that day, and we expected the trail to be slippery thus our footing was slow and precise.
 I didn't wear my hiking shoes for some valid reason, however, please do wear proper hiking shoes as this will keep you safe - I did slip and that's not a good thing.
-We were lucky enough it didn't rain that hard, it was a cool hike to the peak for us.
+We were lucky enough that it didn't rain that hard, it was a cool hike to the peak for us.
 My friend had an umbrella and I had my windbreaker jacket with me, so we were all good.
-The moment we arrived at the top it stopped raining for a while we then quickly had our lunch.
+When we arrived at the top it stopped raining for a while we then quickly had our lunch.

 Another thing to keep in mind when hiking is to waterproof your stuff, I lost my hiking touch and totally forgot all about this - got way too excited ahahaa.
 The fog covered our whole view of the city for a few minutes as it drizzled, it didn't really bother us at that moment as we were busy with our roasted chicken.
 By the time we were almost done with lunch, the fog started to clear out and we got ourselves a beautiful sight of Cebu City.
 It was one of those simple hiking pleasures of seeing the fruits of your labor, sweet and memorable.

-Sirao Garden
+Check out Sirao Garden

 After visiting Sirao Peak you can check out Sirao Garden (Entrance fee: 50 PHP.
 According to my research, Celosia flowers bloom in the summer around April-May).

 From JY Square we took refuge from a bakery and had some cornetto ice cream as we waited for the traffic to settle down a little bit.
-I love ending my hikes this way, relax and happy.
+I love ending my hikes this way, relaxed and happy.
 It was a short and easy climb plus the rain spiced things up for our Sirao Peak Hike.
-This is definitely a great way to get away from the bustling city and immerse oneself with nature, and you don't need to travel far as it is right at the heart of Cebu City.
+This is definitely a great way to get away from the bustling city and immerse oneself in nature, and you don't need to travel far as it is right at the heart of Cebu City.

 Have fun and be safe ^__^